 This procedure is performed through an incision that is made on the inside of the elbow joint.
 During the ulnar collateral ligament reconstruction procedure, the surgeon replaces the torn ligament with a tissue graft.
 In most cases of UCL injury, the ligament can be reconstructed using one of the patient's own tendons, commonly taken from the forearm, hamstring, foot, or knee.
 Sutures are used to secure the tendon graft in position.
 When the procedure has been completed, the incision is sutured closed and the elbow is bandaged and placed in a splint.

-Risks Of Ulnar Collateral Ligament Reconstruction
+What Are the Risks of Ulnar Collateral Ligament Reconstruction?

 As with any surgical procedure, there are risks associated with ulnar collateral ligament reconstruction, which may include: